ASOS (retailer): 2005–2012

-2013–present: Global expansion
+2013–2019

 In 2013, ASOS opened its first office outside the South East, in Birmingham.
 Later in 2013, ASOS recalled belts contaminated with radioactive cobalt-60.
-ASOS Russia and China were launched in the same year.
+ASOS in Russia and China were launched in the same year.
 In 2014, a fire in the Barnsley warehouse prevented them from taking orders for almost three days.
 During the 2014 Formula One season, ASOS was a sponsor of the McLaren Formula One team.
 In 2015, ASOS had over 4,000 employees and was the UK's largest independent online and fashion beauty retailer.

-In September 2016, an investigative report from Buzzfeed News alleged poor working conditions at ASOS' warehouse.
-However, company spokespersons contended that the isolated complaints reported in the Buzzfeed article were not reflective of the general working conditions there.
+In September 2016, an investigative report from BuzzFeed News alleged poor working conditions at ASOS's warehouse.
+However, company spokespersons contended that the isolated complaints reported in the BuzzFeed article were not reflective of the general working conditions there.

 In April 2019, ASOS informed its clients through email that the company is looking into ways of changing its easy returns policy, after research showed customers were manipulating the easy return process.
 The company also admitted that the previous return policy was environmentally costly.